Air Fryer Pork Tenderloin

 Air fryer baked potatoes are always popular, along with some greens (my little ones love sauteed brussels sprouts or sauteed broccolini!).

-During the holiday period, I like to serve it with more hearty sides, like a butternut squash casserole or mashed cauliflower
+During the holiday period, I like to serve it with more hearty sides, like a butternut squash casserole or cauliflower mashed cauliflower

 Storage instructions